martinthomson/http-replay/draft-thomson-http-replay.md

 To improve the ability of a gateway to accept and forward requests that arrive in early data, two signaling mechanisms are defined:

-* The `Early-Data` header field can be included by a gateway in a request that it forwards to an origin server.
+* The `Early-Data` header field is added to any request that is sent or received in early data.

-* The 422 (Too Early) status code is defined for an origin server to indicate that a request is not safe to make if included in early data.
+* The 422 (Too Early) status code is defined for an origin server to indicate that a request could not be processed due to the consequences of a possible replay attack.

 In order for this technique to work well, the gateway needs to be certain that the origin server will understand the `Early-Data` header field and correctly